BrianRagazzi/aws-certification-prep/exercises/ex-001_GettingStarted.rst

     us-west-1                (us-west-1a, us-west-1b)
     us-west-2                (us-west-2a, us-west-2b, us-west-2c)

-BASH and jq option:  Run this script to produce a list of regions and the Availabilty Zones for each
+**BASH and jq option**:  Run this script to produce a list of regions and the Availabilty Zones for each

 .. code-block::